Pre-commit

 - It starts by listing the repositories where we want to get our pre-commits from, in this case https://github.com/pre-commit/pre-commit-hooks.
 This repository contains a large collection of pre-commit hooks.

-- Next we need to defined what pre-commit hooks that we want to get by specifying the
+- Next we need to define what pre-commit hooks we want to get by specifying the

 id